 Day Trips from Melbourne:

 - It’s a must to make a trip to the Great Ocean Road.
-Read my post Touring the Great Ocean Road.
+Read my post about the Great Ocean Road.

 - Phillip Island is another popular day trip from Melbourne: Phillip Island from Melbourne

-- And your third day trip should go to the scenic area of Yarra Valley.
+- And your third day trip from Melbourne should go to the scenic Yarra Valley.
 Yarra Valley and Dandenong Ranges from Melbourne